 OUR COMMUNITY PLANS

-We have mostly 3 and 4 bedroom homes available - ideal for families with children or multigenerational families.
+We have 3 bedroom townhomes available ideal for families with children or multigenerational families.

 We purchased a 3.7 acre site within walking distance to Valle Del Bosque Park and Rio Grande State Park.
 We have created a site plan with a multidisciplinary team of architects and landscape architects.
 We received approval for our plans from the Bernalillo County Planning Commission in February 2019 and again from the Bernalillo County Commissioners in April 2019.
 We are currently further developing the design of our cohousing community, including the common house and all individual homes.

 Note: This site plan was rendered for a 30 unit version of our cohousing community.
 Based on neighborhood input we reduced our unit count to 27 in order to increase the usable open space and agriculture areas to 62.8% of the site.
 This change is not reflected in this plan rendering.

 Cohousing ABQ offers:

 Cohousing provides a unique opportunity - to have input on the design process, and to prioritize what community features are most important to include in our future neighborhood.

 To be part of these early-stage discussions, please get in touch for more information.